-Join Ben Long for an in-depth discussion in this video Focusing in Live View, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Focusing in Live View, part of Nikon D5100 Essential Training.

 When you activate live view, your camera raises its mirror out of the way so…that light can get from the lens directly back to the sensor.…It's the sensor that creates the image that's shown on the LCD screen,…so no live view image can be created when the mirror is down and in the way.…Unfortunately, there is something else that happens when the mirror flips up.…The autofocus sensors for this camera are located up here in the…camera's pentamirror.…Light from the lens gets bounced up here, and the autofocus sensors analyze it…to calculate focus.…